iotaledger/wasp/articles/docs/accounts.md

 In other words, any smart contract and any ordinary address on the network can have account on any chain with _colored balances_.

-The ISCP ensures the tokens on the account on any chain may be moved to another location only but the entity, represented by the corresponding _agent ID_: be it _address_ or _contract ID_.
+The ISCP ensures the tokens on the account on any chain may be moved to another location only by the entity, represented by the corresponding _agent ID_: be it _address_ or _contract ID_.
 The system require cryptographically secure authorisation to move funds between on-chain accounts.